- Medicine and Emergency Care

 The cost of an Enhanced Disclosure will be £48.00, which includes a small handling fee.

 In line with other NHS organisations in the North West Region, the Trust is now passing the charge for undertaking a DBS check on to candidates in the event they are successfully appointed into the post for which they have applied.
 Candidates can choose whether to pay this over 1-3 months as a deduction from the monthly salary.
-However, if you are applying for a post as a BANK worker, the payment must be made in full at the time of employment checks.
-By applying for this vacancy you are agreeing to this undertaking in the event you are successfully appointed.
+By applying for this vacancy you are agreeing to this undertaking in the event you are successfully appointed

 This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service.

 To print a document or save it to your computer, please click with your right mouse button on the document title and select "Save Target As...".
 You can then save the document in a suitable place on your computer ready to print it out.
 Clicking with the left mouse button will open the document in a new window (if your web browser can do so).